robfairh/arfc.github.io/software/moltres/wiki/input_example.md

 slightly smaller than the total height of the core, and includes 1/2 the width of the core, extending from the core center line on the left to the core wall on the right.
 For this steady-state simulation, the core center line is a symmetry boundary.
-The domain models 14 fuel channels and alternates between regions that represent the molton salt fuel flow channels and the solid graphite moderator regions respectively.
+The domain consists of 14 fuel channels, alternating with 14 solid graphite moderator regions, represented in the figure by cyan and grey rectangles respectively. represent the molton salt fuel flow channels and the solid graphite moderator regions respectively.
 In the figure below, the blue (cyan) rectangles represent fuel / molton salt regions and the grey rectangles represent the graphite